 Insurance is a business, and like all businesses, the idea is to make profit.
 They lose money when people file claims, and sometimes, a lot of it.
 Quite naturally, they’ll come up with defenses against your claim with the hope that they don’t have to part ways with large sums of money.

-Having a property damage attorney from Haffner Law by your side will certainly help your cause as attorneys have an intimate knowledge of the law of damages, which will prove beneficial when insurers start stuttering and ignoring your calls.
+Having a property damage attorney by your side will certainly help your cause as attorneys have an intimate knowledge of the law of damages, which will prove beneficial when insurers start stuttering and ignoring your calls.

 Present and Future Loss